avidsapp/rpi-docker-server/README.md

         - Enable automatic cloudflared authentication, Browser rendering = SSH

 1. Run cloudflared tunnel (2 options):
-    1. With the cmd line - `cloudflared tunnel run <TUNNEL_NAME>` - NOTE: this requires an open terminal tab with the cloudflared tunnel running in order for any end users to access the websites hosted on this server, hence why running as a service is preferred.
+    1. With the cmd line - `sudo cloudflared tunnel run <TUNNEL_NAME>` - NOTE: this requires an open terminal tab with the cloudflared tunnel running in order for any end users to access the websites hosted on this server, hence why running as a service is preferred.
     1. (PREFERRED) As a service, in the background - `sudo cloudflared service install`
         - [Troubleshooting issues with service](https://github.com/cloudflare/cloudflared/issues/251) - DOES NOT WORK WITH REMOTE SSH CURRENTLY